-Please note this in only an excerpt from an article entitled Calvinism’s Five Points Considered by David Servant.
-The entire article can be read on his web site at the following address, which you can copy and paste into your browser...
+Please note this in only an excerpt from an article entitled Calvinism’s Five Points Considered by David Servant chapter on Unconditional Election.
+The article is available HERE https://www.davidservant.com/articles/calvinism-considered/

 As David Servant says Romans 9 is a favorite of Calvinists, because ....

 “when certain verses there are detached from their context, they seem to support the Calvinistic idea of the unconditional election of certain individuals. ...
 When such verses are interpreted within the context of the entire book of Romans, however, it becomes obvious that the Calvinistic interpretation of them stands in direct contradiction to the entire letter itself, not to mention the rest of the Bible.

 So let us take a closer look at the whole book of Romans.
 I will focus on those passages that help prepare us to better understand Paul’s points in Romans 9, as well as the many passages that clearly contradict Calvinistic doctrine.

 The book of Romans stands out in the New Testament as the most lengthy and detailed defense of the gospel.
 Paul, the author, defends his divinely-given message that salvation was being withheld from unbelieving Jews (even though they were chosen by God, descendants of Israel, circumcised, and took pride in God’s Law) and was being freely granted to believing Gentiles.
 Such teaching many Jews naturally abhorred and rejected, and so throughout his letter, Paul addressed their various objections.
 This is obvious to even the casual reader, so I will not take time to enumerate the many evidences of this fact.

 Once his introduction is behind him, Paul continues chapter 1 by focusing on two foundational pillars upon which his gospel is built—the truths of humanity’s sinfulness and God’s wrath.
 It is here that we begin to see contradictions to the Calvinistic interpretation of certain verses in Romans 9.